Goliards: Satirical poets

 The satires were meant to mock and lampoon the church.
 For example, at St. Remy, the goliards went to mass in procession, with each trailing a herring on a string along the ground.
 The game was to step on the herring in front and keep your own herring from being trod upon.
 In some districts, goliards staged a celebration of the ass, in which a donkey dressed in a silly costume was led to the chancel rail where a cantor chanted a song of praise.
 When he paused, the audience would respond: "He Haw, Sire Ass, He haw!".
 The University of Paris complained:

-Priests and clerks... dance in the choir dressed as women... they sing wanton songs.
-They eat black pudding at the altar itself, while the celebrant is saying Mass.
+Priests and clerks may be seen wearing masks and monstrous visages at the hours of office.
+They dance in the choir dressed as women, or disreputable men, or minstrels.
+They sing wanton songs.
+They eat black-puddings at the altar itself, while the celebrant is saying Mass.
 They play dice on the altar.
 They cense with stinking smoke from the soles of old shoes.
-They run and leap throughout the church, without a blush of their own shame.
+They run and leap throughout the church, without a blush at their own shame.
 Finally they drive about the town and its theatres in shabby carriages and carts, and rouse the laughter of their fellows and the bystanders in infamous performances, with indecent gestures and with scurrilous and unchaste words.

 The goliards used sacred sources such as texts from the Roman Catholic Mass and Latin hymns and played upon them to secular and satirical purposes in their poems (such as in the Drinkers Mass).
 The jargon of scholastic philosophy also is frequently featured in their poems, either for satirical purposes, or because these concepts were familiar parts of the writers' working vocabulary.
 Their satires were almost uniformly directed against the church, attacking even the pope.